gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    messages it can support.
 Each SCTP message needs to have completed delivery and enabling closing of the previous DTLS connection prior to the need to create yet another DTLS connection.
-Thus, SCTP messages can’t be larger than that the transmission completes in less than the duration between the rekeying or re-authentications needed for this SCTP association.
+Thus, SCTP messages can't be larger than that the transmission completes in less than the duration between the rekeying or re-authentications needed for this SCTP association.